linkeddatacenter/kees/README.md

 A KEES agent should try to load all required resources specified by dct:requires property, in the named graph specified in kees:builds property taking into consideration the resource types and accual methods.

-At least, the agent is expected to execute perform like the SPARQL UPDATE statement "LOAD <url> INTO <graph>" construct.

 If the dct:accrualMethod is a string with datatype *kees:sparqlQueryConstructOperation* then the agent MUST evaluate it and add the constructed triples added to the named graph pointed by the plan